 This report was prepared at the request of the United States Department of Justice (US DOJ).
-As part of my engagement in this case, I have been asked to review materials relevant to the case Frances Carter (as representative of Ronald Carter) v.
+As part of my engagement in this case, I have been asked to review materials relevant to the case Cometto Davis v.
 United States and to develop opinions related to whether there is scientific support for the plaintiff's claim that exposure to chemicals in tap water (trichloroethylene [TCE], tetrachloroethylene [also known as perchloroethylene (PCE)], vinyl chloride, benzene, and trans-1,2-dichloroethylene [1,2-tDCE]) while employed and residing at Camp Lejeune is causally associated with the plaintiff's non-Hodgkin's lymphoma (NHL) diagnosis.